 Take a little rest to give the core a break.

-Next is the last combo which consists of tricep push up and bent-over dead rows.
-With the tricep push-up, again, you want to isolate and think about the triceps, so forget pushing, think pulling, in particular elbow extension through pulling of the triceps and anconeus.
+Next is the last combo which consists of the triceps push up and bent-over dead rows.
+With the triceps push-up, again, you want to isolate and think about the triceps, so forget pushing, think pulling, in particular elbow extension through pulling of the triceps and anconeus.
 Keep the elbows tucked.
 If you’re having trouble, do negative tricep push-ups and just focus on the lowering phase as good as possible.
 Do 4 reps instead of two.

 The whole routine should take you about 30 to 40 minutes, not including the finisher.
 If you did it faster, work slower, go heavier!
 Muscles_under_tension.

 I finished this workout with a couple of sets of seesaw presses and side presses.
 Then last but not least, I did some mobility work with lightweight, double kettlebell alternating Sots press.
 There is so much happening in this exercise, it’s an incredible exercise, you should search our website for more info on it and include it in your regular training.
 Start with a light dumbbell, then 8kg, and work your way up slowly.
 Don’t force this.
 You’ll be surprised how difficult this is, but you’ll love the benefits it will provide you with.
 Injury-proof yourself!.
 On that note, check out the Thorax Workout here, or check the 40+ kettlebell workout book which includes the full Thorax Workout.
 If you got an Android, download our app on Google play.